 Here at Hook Research we have been taking a closer look at the exciting landscape of youth audio (kids music, podcasts, smart speakers and audiobooks) and asking creatives in this industry to give us their take on what it’s like to create content for kids.

 At The Children’s Media Conference 2019 we were lucky enough to catch up with the composer Christopher Renshaw.
 He has dedicated his career to making music for children’s media across a range of platforms for brands like Thomas & Friends, Scrumptious House, and Oxford University Press.
-Christopher has since taken time out to answer a few of our questions, look back over his time as a composer and share the elements of kids music that still strike a chord with children today.
+Christopher has since taken time out to answer a few questions for our Creator Conversation series, looking back over his time as a composer and sharing the elements of music that still strike a chord with children today.

 Hook Research: How did you first get into composing music for kids media?